Brunch & Batter

 Compound butters, or mixed butters, are simply butters that are mixed with other ingredients.
 They can be sweet like this strawberry butter, or savory- made with anything from herbs, to garlic, to bacon!

-The combination of chives and smoked paprika work so well together.
+The combination of chives and smoked paprika works so well together.
 Smoked paprika adds a bit of chargrilled taste, while the chives bring a mild onion flavor.
-In our house, this savory spread lives on top of grilled corn all summer long.
+In our house, this savory spread lives on top of grilled corn all summer long!

 Jump to: